-IAP2 SPECTRUM Inform Consult Involve Collaborate Empower Goal To provide information about something where the decision has already been made.
+IAP2 SPECTRUM Inform Consult Involve Collaborate Empower Goal To provide the public with balanced and objective information to help them understand the problem, alternatives, opportunities or solutions.
 To get community feedback on ideas or projects to progress the decision-making.
 To work with the community throughout the process to ensure concerns/ aspirations are consistently understood and considered.
 To partner with the community in each aspect of the decision including the development of options and identification of the preferred solution.
 To place final decision-making in the hands of the community.
-Our approach We will keep the community informed about our activities, decisions made and direction.
+Our promise We will keep the community informed about our activities, decisions made and direction.
 We will listen to and acknowledge community concerns and aspirations and provide feedback on how community input influenced the decision.
 We will work with the community to ensure concerns/ aspirations are directly reflected in the options developed and provide feedback on how their input influenced the decision.
 We will work with the community so that their advice, innovations and recommendations are included in the final decision that we make together.
 Your decisions and recommendations will be taken to the elected Council for approval.
 Role of the community Listen Contribute Participate Partner Decide